Communication Sciences and Disorders

 Admission Process for Communication Sciences and Disorders Program

-3. The applications are initially screened by the graduate coordinator to determine that they meet the eligibility criteria (i.e., GPA, GRE, etc.).
-Applications that do not meet the minimum criteria will not be considered eligible.
+3. Applications are initially screened to determine that they meet the eligibility criteria.
+Applicants who do not meet the minimum criteria will not be considered eligible.

-4. Applications are then reviewed and rated by the graduate coordinator and two (2) members of the admissions committee.
+4. Applications are then reviewed and rated by two members of the admissions committee.

 • Resources Expand dropdown